AffinitySpace/new-world-grade/README.md

 ______________________________________________________________________________________________________________________________________________

 The "New World Grade" is an unified grading system based on the mondopoint scale.
-Together with charts are going to be released as well editable 3d models in all the sizes, from children to adult.
+Together with charts, are going to be released as well editable 3d models in all the sizes, from children to adult.
 ______________________________________________________________________________________________________________________________________________
 The 3d model files are provided in lowpoly obj format, they need to be subdivided or used as control cage for a sub-d body.
 Then can be easily converted in NURBS or Mesh.